codechimp-org/lms-tvh/README.md

 https://tvh.codechimp.org/repo.xml

-Save and restart the Logitech Media Server.
+Press Apply and you will now have the option to Enable TVH, check it, Apply and restart the Logitech Media Server.

 ### Logitech Media Server Configuration & Use
 On the Logitech Media Server Settings page/Advanced tab choose TVH in the top left drop down.